 Mendon 64 in Mendon, NY, is an exquisite option for fine dining in New York.
 Mendon 64 gets its sustainable nature from locally sourced ingredients incorporated in every aspect of its extensive menu.

 SunCafe is a rustic spot in Studio City, CA. SunCafe is the trifecta of sustainability, their menu is a mix of vegan, organic, and locally sourced ingredients.
 It sounds great, and their food tastes just as good as it sounds.

 3. Plant Food + Wine

-Plant Food + Wine is an all-time favorite for anyone looking for an eco-friendly meal in Venice, CA. Their name says it all; they serve up a mix of plant food and sustainable wine.
+Plant Food + Wine is an all-time favorite for anyone looking for an eco-friendly meal in Venice, CA. Their name says it all; they serve up a mix of plant food and sustainable wine-including some great wine by the glass options.
 If you’re in Venice or planning a trip there, this spot should be at the top of your list.

 2. Pono Burger

 Pono Burger in Santa Monica prides itself on making burgers the right way: with organic, local, farmer’s market ingredients.
 When you add the fresh-cut organic French fries to that mix, you’ve got yourself a perfect burger spot.